How to File IAPA - REMOTELY

 Note - this is a plan and is not set in stone.

-- Schedule a meeting with either Anita Nester or Melissa Nicholaus, Academic Program Manager, during office hours to review your course plan.
+- Schedule a meeting with Undergraduate Concentrations Manager Anita Nester, during office hours to review your course plan.
 An override will be issued at that meeting, and you will also be directed to meet with a concentration track advisor.

 - Submit your approved course plan in ASK.
 Be sure to list all 11 courses, including language courses if applicable, and apply the relevant course tags.
 If there are errors in the course plan it will be returned for revisions.
 Don't forget to hit "submit."
 Note: If you have not obtained an override code in Step 2, you will not be able to begin the concentration declaration process in ASK.